-- · Do one of the following: - On your iPhone or iPad with iOS 18 or iPadOS 18, or later: Open the Passwords app, tap the name of the group, then see if you're the group owner or member
+- · Do one of the following: - On your iPhone or iPad with iOS 18, iPadOS 18, or later: Open the Passwords app, tap the name of the group, then see if you're the group owner or member

-- On your Mac with macOS 15 or later: Go the Passwords app, click the shared group in the sidebar, click Manage, then see if you're the group owner or a member.
+- On your Mac with macOS 15 or later: Go the Passwords app, click the shared group in the sidebar, click Manage, then see if you're the group owner or a member. - On your Mac with macOS 14 or earlier: Choose Apple menu ( > System Settings, then click Passwords () in the sidebar.
+Look for a shared password group (4), select the group, click Manage, then see if you're the group owner or a member.